 - Continue to practice the “Five Core Actions” critical to reducing COVID-19 spread: social distancing when possible, wearing a face mask at appropriate times, washing your hands often, using disinfectant to foster a clean environment, and staying at home if you are sick.

 - Bring test kits with you to campus (or have them delivered to campus): free test kits are available online and there are also affordable options available on Amazon if you have already used your free kits.
 Our health services office will continue to have kits available for those who do not have their own.

-- Use your best judgment in following the requirements for isolation or quarantine if you are sick or have been exposed to COVID-19: students who become sick should notify people they have been in contact with; quarantine of contacts may be optional, with the exception of roommates; if wise and possible, students may choose to go home to isolate; the University will still provide spaces for isolation and meal delivery if necessary.
+- The CDC recommends that if you have been exposed to COVID-19, you should wear an N95 or K95 mask for 10 days and get tested on day 5; that if you test positive for COVID at any point you should isolate for at least 5 days and, even if you are fever- and symptom-free after day 5, wear a mask until day 10.
+In addition, students who become sick should notify people they have been in contact with; quarantine of contacts may be optional, with the exception of roommates; if wise and possible, students may choose to go home to isolate; the University will still provide spaces for isolation and meal delivery if necessary.

 - Increased protocols are always a possibility in the event of increased spread of the virus; we will monitor our campuses carefully and follow the best advice of our local health officials; we remain flexible in our response to local circumstances regarding COVID-19.